 When resources are requested by the project manager there are many factors they need to include in their availability investigation:

 - In a matrix environment, they need to work with the direct report for the resource to negotiate the time required.
 They will also need to co-plan what will occur when the resource is required back on home turf; will they be pulled back, for how long, is there someone else that can cover them.
 If this isn’t thought through and agreed upon then there is a risk that you’ll lose your resource easily and often.

 - What % of the resources time must be dedicated to IT support?
 In many cases, your specialized resource is critical to a number of key processes.
 Again, you’ll need to plan for the amount of time they’ll be required for the support of those processes and negotiate who can be trained to cover them while they are on your project.

 - The resource’s personal schedule.
 Don’t forget to factor in what’s going on in the resource’s life.
 Vacations, time off, medical issues, etc… can easily be overlooked when creating a real schedule.

 Uncooperative Project Team Members

 This is a simple yet very challenging problem.
-IT workers are a highly intelligent, freedom-loving group and the very idea of having to track time goes against their “Bohemian” ideals so implementing a “time-tracking” solution will often fail for cultural reasons.
+IT workers are a highly intelligent, freedom-loving group, and the very idea of having to track time goes against their “Bohemian” ideals so implementing a “time-tracking” solution will often fail for cultural reasons.
 Therefore it’s important to deploy solutions where time-tracking is a benefit of a solution but not the primary goal.
-In the case of TeamHeadquarters, Entry Software Corporation has developed a tool that will help teams and team members schedule their work, improve customer service and increase project schedule integrity.
+Using a tool that will help teams and team members schedule their work, improve customer service, and increase project schedule integrity will help.
 Time-tracking occurs as a result of the activities that resources work on and complete.
 It’s not a primary goal but a marvelous by-product.